WillerSt/magnetix_toolbox/README.md

     -    prescribed current density
     -    linear permanent magnet
 -    calculation of magnetic forces on bodies using the virtual work method
--    an example calculation of the TEAM Problem 32 including the necessary parameters for the hysteron group model
+-    an example calculation of the TEAM Problem 32 including the necessary parameters for the hysteron group model (see Comupumag website for a [general description](https://www.compumag.org/jsite/images/stories/TEAM/problem32.pdf))

 What could be improved:
 -    unpolished code with some stubs and deprecated routines